ceph/ceph/doc/radosgw/lua-scripting.rst

 This feature allows users to assign execution context to Lua scripts.
 The supported contexts are:

- - ``prerequest`` which will execute a script before each operation is performed
+ - ``preRequest`` which will execute a script before each operation is performed
- - ``postrequest`` which will execute after each operation is performed
+ - ``postRequest`` which will execute after each operation is performed
- - ``background`` which will execute within a specified time interval
- - ``getdata`` which will execute on objects' data when objects are downloaded
- - ``putdata`` which will execute on objects' data when objects are uploaded

 A request (pre or post) or data (get or put) context script may be constrained to operations belonging to a specific tenant's users.
 The request context script can also access fields in the request and modify certain fields, as well as the `Global RGW Table`_.